Screen Annotation for Wayland

 systemctl --user enable --now wayscriber.service

-Add a GNOME shortcut (Settings → Keyboard → Custom Shortcuts)
+2. Add a keyboard shortcut (Settings → Keyboard → Custom Shortcuts)

 - Click +, name it Wayscriber Toggle.